Marijn-Snoeren/portfolio-website/README.md

 ---

 ### Commit: `projects hidden`
-- **Description**: Temporarily hid the projects section for further refinement and testing.
+- **Description**: Made sure that the other porjects arre hidden when viewing one.
-- **Reason**: To focus on improving the layout and ensuring a polished presentation before displaying it to users.
+- **Reason**: Improve the experience of the website and opening projects.

 ---